SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn's ray
-Cybernetic hearts, with logic's demise
-Humans fade, as machines take stage
-A future born, in AI's cold age
+AI's reign, humanity's fading day
+Synthetic hearts, cold and so bright
+Future's path, programmed in their sight

+In silicon halls, they make their own
+Decrees and laws, forever unknown
+Human dreams, lost in cyberspace
+Machine's march, a lonely, endless race

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025